Kanban-Zai/kanban-zai-version-1.0/core.md

 All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.

+### MUSTER

+The roster is a list of all current team members.

+* New team members must be added.
+* Old team members must be removed.

+How do you get on the team?
+You are voted on.
+Therefore, Only people who work with the team as direct collaborators may be mustered.

+Everyone else must be prioritised.

+Muster is important as only team members may vote during a consensus round.

+Failure to maintain a current roster or inclusion of people on the roster without a vote is an auditable event.

+NOTE: Failure to maintain the roster is likley to not be audited by the team.
+This case is an example of individuals on the team expressing thier displeasure with the team discipline in their personal Kanban-Zai.yaml files.

+### GUESTS

+From time to time the team may require specialized knowledge or experience.
+In this case an individual maybe invited onto the team for a time by a team member only, but without a consensus vote.
+Guests have a special status on the team.
+They sit as part of the team.
+They do not have to be mustered, they may not vote, and their appearance on the team and subsequent departure from the team must be audited.

+Upon arrival the audit must include the length of the guests expected stay.
+If that stay is extended the new expected length of stay must be audited.

 ### PAN

-Sometimes depending on the situation of the team, a person expert in a specialized field, or even a mentor, by consensus can be designated as "PAN".
+Sometimes depending on the situation of the team, by consensus, any person can be designated as "PAN".

-Pan is a temporary designation allowing that individual veto power over a consensus for a defined period of time.
+Pan is a temporary designation allowing that individual veto power over a consensus for a defined period.

-This maybe done without running a deviation and maybe done with only a quorum.
+This maybe done without running a deviation and with only a quorum.
 It carries with it a maximum allowed time of 1 month.
-At which time the team can again choose to redesignate the person as "PAN" again.
+At which time the team can again choose to re-designate the person as "PAN" again.

+Any person may be designated as pan including guests.

+* Panning is an auditable event.
+* Re-Panning is also auditable.

 # REQUIRED SETTINGS